dncc89/PromptRocket/README.md

 ![Alt Text Here](public/intro.gif)

 PromptRocket is a AI-powered extension for VSCode that effortlessly brings contextual understanding to your side panel.
 By intelligently analyzing your text selection, it grasps the context and provides relevant suggestions, enhancing your coding experience.
 Seamlessly integrate PromptRocket to your workflow, and watch your productivity soar through the power of AI-driven insights.
-Check out the [PromptRocket GitHub repository](https://github.com/SkateparkCoder/PromptRocket) for more details and updates.
+Check out the [PromptRocket GitHub repository](https://github.com/dncc89/PromptRocket) for more details and updates.

 ## What's the difference?
 I had a hard time finding the perfect AI assistant, as there were many options but none catered to my needs for convenience and customization.
-Though GitHub's Copilot Chat is a top choice, it uses GPT-3.5 and Codex, which aren't the best performers.
+Though GitHub's Copilot Chat is a top choice, it uses GPT-3.5 and Codex, which aren't the best performers at this moment.
 So, I decided to build my own custom AI assistant that fits my specific needs.

 Here are some core principles of PromptRocket: